 If a country loses control over the exchange rate it has to cope with a UIP shock.
 In order to maintain a given MCI, this would require a very strong increase of the interest rate.
 As the MCI is constructed under the assumption of a perfect substitutability of the interest rate and the exchange rate lever, such a policy switch would not be problematic.
 In reality, this substitutability is questionable, above all if the required degree of substitution is very high.
 While the exchange rate mainly affects the international sector of the economy (exporters and import substitution), the interest rate affects the whole economy.
-A policy shift leading to a strong real depreciation and a very high real interest rates implies an extremely restrictive impulse for the domestic sectors of the economy (the banking system because of its maturity transformation, the services and the construction sector, and the government which is often heavily indebted and often also in a foreign currency).
+A policy shift leading to a strong real depreciation and a very high real interest rates implies an extremely restrictive impulse for the domestic sectors of the construction sector, and the government which is often heavily indebted and often also in a foreign currency).
 As the Asian crisis has shown, such an overly restrictive effect on the domestic sectors of the economy can transform a currency crisis into a financial sector crisis.

 Thus, under managed floating countries remain vulnerable to crises of confidence which can be generated simply by contagion effects.
 Some IMF credit facilities (the Supplemental Reserve Facility and as a precautionary device the Contingent Credit Line) provide countries with financial resources that are not subject to the usual limits but are based on the actual financing needs.
 However, a surcharge of 300 up to 500 basis points is applied for such funds and the member country has to repay these credits within 2 1⁄2 years at the very latest.
-Given the rather strict eligibility criteria for the CCL12 one could ask whether countries that are qualified for CCL could be completely or partially dispensed from the repayment of such credits if a clear contagion effect can be diagnosed.
+Given the rather strict eligibility criteria for the CCL one could ask whether countries that are qualified for CCL could be completely or partially dispensed from the repayment of such credits if a clear contagion effect can be diagnosed.

-12 See IMF [2000], p.
-67: "(...) the eligibility criteria confine potential candidates for a CCL to those members implementing policies considered unlikely to give rise to a need to use IMF resources; whose economic performance- and progress in adhering to relevant internationally accepted standards-has been assessed
+&lt;sup>12 See IMF [2000], p.
+67: "(...) the eligibility criteria confine potential candidates for a CCL to those members implementing policies considered unlikely to give rise to a need to use IMF resources; whose economic performance- and progress in adhering to relevant internationally accepted standards-has been assessed positively by the IMF in the latest Article IV consultation and thereafter; and which have constructive relations with private sector creditors with a view to facilitating appropriate private sector involvement."

-Managed floating and beggar-my-neighbor policies
+4.7.3 Managed floating and beggar-my-neighbor policies